nickolasrm/python-package-template/docs/source/index.rst

-.. cookiecutter-pptx documentation master file, created by sphinx-quickstart on Wed Oct 12 00:43:49 2022.
+.. jinja2pptx documentation master file, created by sphinx-quickstart on Wed Oct 12 00:43:49 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cookiecutter-pptx's documentation!
+Welcome to jinja2pptx's documentation!
 =============================================

 .. toctree::